(xvi) Provisions, Contingent Liabilities and Contingent Assets

 The estimated useful lives of property, plant and equipment are based on a number of factors including the effects of obsolescence, internal assessment of user experience and other economic factors (such as the stability of the industry and known technological advances) and the level of maintenance expenditure required to obtain the expected future cash flows from the asset.
 The Company reviews the useful life of property, plant and equipment at the end of each reporting date.

-Defined benefit plans and other post-employment benefits
+Defined benefit plans and other post¬ employment benefits

-The cost of the defined benefit plan and other post-employment benefits and the present value of such obligation are determined using actuarial valuations.
-An actuarial valuation involves making various assumptions that may differ from actual developments in the future.
+that may differ from actual developments in the future.
 These include the determination of the discount rate, future, salary increases and mortality rates etc. Due to the complexities involved in the valuation and its long-term nature, a defined benefit obligation is highly sensitive to changes in these assumptions.
 All assumptions are reviewed at each reporting date.

 Provisions/Contingencies